enspirit/bmg/README.md

 ### ... from similar libraries?

-1. The libraries you probably know (Sequel, Arel, SQLAlchemy, Korma, jOOQ, etc.) do not implement a genuine relational algebra: their support for chaining relational operators is limited (yielding errors or wrong SQL queries).
+1. The libraries you probably know (Sequel, Arel, SQLAlchemy, Korma, jOOQ, etc.) do not implement a genuine relational algebra.
+Their support for chaining relational operators is thus limited (restricting your expression power and/or raising errors and/or outputting wrong or counterintuitive SQL code).
 Bmg **always** allows chaining operators.
 If it does not, it's a bug.

-In other words, the following query is 100% valid:
+   For instance the expression below is 100% valid in Bmg.
+The last where clause applies to the result of the summarize (while SQL requires a `HAVING` clause, or a `SELECT ...
+FROM (SELECT ...) r`).

       ```ruby
       relation
         .where(...)
         .union(...)
         .summarize(...)   # aka group by
-        .restrict(...)
+        .where(...)
       ```

 2. Bmg supports in memory relations, json relations, csv relations, SQL